mk-fg/games/factorio/Moon_Logic/README.md

   var.inbound_cargo = inbound_cargo

   out['signal-check'] = train_loaded and train_unloaded -- HONK!
+  if out['signal-check']
+    then var.inbound_manifest_checked = false end -- reset for the next arrival

   delay = 2 * 60 -- check on cargo loading every other second
 else
-  out = {} -- keep inserters idle and environment clean :)
-  delay = 20 * 60 -- check for next train every 20s
+  out = {} -- keep inserters idle and environment clean delay = 20 * 60 -- check for next train every 20s
 end

 ```

-What is all this magic?
+What is all this dark magic?
 See [Lua 5.2 Reference Manual](https://www.lua.org/manual/5.2/).
 I also like [quick pdf reference here](http://lua-users.org/files/wiki_insecure/users/thomasl/luarefv51single.pdf).

 Runtime errors in the code will raise global alert on the map, set "mlc-error" output on the combinator (can catch these on Programmable Speakers), and highlight the line where it happened.
 Syntax errors are reported on save immediately.
 See in-game help window for some extra debugging options.